jerry81/GHP/2020/feb.md

 [Back to 2020](2020index.md)

+2/6
+trump acquitted

+kirk douglas dead at 103

+leak: actual deaths from CoV at 24K passes to children nyc woman wearing mask attacked "diseased bitch"

+US infected cases at 12

+tesla stock way down

+android AV1 codec improves compression by 20% over VP9
+netflix starts using it

+more than 1000 scientists make breakthrus in cancer research

+surveillance system detecting welfare fraud ruled by dutch court to violate human rights

+uber SDV allowed back on Cali roads

+web shell is a malicious program installed on a server

+CoV will not disappear like SARS

+CEO of linked in to step down

 2/3
 nurses threaten to strike in HK if borders aren't shut

 2/2
 Case of cov found in massacheusetts